ainsleydev/website/content/work/scotts-guttering/index.md

 TODO Steph, I don't like this paragraph :( ^^^

 ## Development
-A static site was developed using a custom CSS framework [meshCSS](https://meshcss.com). micro animations, buttons and icons
+A flat, static site was developed using HTML, a custom CSS framework [meshCSS](https://meshcss.com) and minimal JavaScript.
+Micro animations were crafted on the buttons and iconography using pure CSS making sleek transitions between the interface states and improving the UX of the site.
+A page speed of 93 on mobile and 100 on desktop was achieved by lazy loading, minification and image optimisation, which made for an extremely rapid landing page.

 ## Results
 - TODO